schalkdaniel/text_mining/README.md

 - paper and references I have used
 - the report written by me

+**Please Note:** The presentation and report will be in german since the whole seminar is held in german.
+The code comments and every other stuff which does not appear within the presentation or report will be in english.

 ## ToDos

 - get into the topic